bcgov/ssdtools/tests/testthat/_snaps/print.md

     Parameters estimated from 28 rows of data.

-# summary fitdists with censored, rescaled, weighted data
+# summary fitdists with left censored, rescaled, weighted data

     Distribution 'lnorm'
       meanlog -1.50532
       sdlog 1.31089

-    Parameters estimated from 28 rows of censored, weighted and rescaled (70.7) data.
+    Parameters estimated from 28 rows of left (0.03395) censored, weighted and rescaled (70.7) data.

 # print fitdists with multiple distributions